-The Relationship Between Drug Abuse & Unemployment
+The Relationship Between Drug Abuse and Unemployment

 On several occasions, researchers have studied the correlation between drugs and unemployment.
-According to the National Survey on Drug Use and Health 2005-2011, people who worked more hours in a week were less likely to engage in substance abuse.
-For example, only 8% of full-time workers used illegal drugs in the last month compared to 10% of part-time workers, and 18% of people unemployed.1 Other studies have found a similar relationship between unemployment and substance abuse as well.
+According to the National Survey on Drug Use and Health 2005-2011, people who worked more hours in a week were less likely to engage in substance use.
+For example, only 8% of full-time workers used illegal drugs in the last month compared to 10% of part-time workers and 18% of people unemployed.1 Other studies have found a similar relationship between unemployment and substance abuse as well.
 In particular, alcohol, drug use, and unemployment seem to be strongly correlated among young adults.
 In one study on this population, researchers found that unemployment was associated with heavy episodic drinking and cigarette use.

-Why Unemployment and Addiction are Connected
+Why Unemployment and Addiction Are Connected

 The reasons for the relationship between unemployment and substance abuse may be multi-faceted.
-Although an immediate impact of unemployment is lack of income, unemployment can lead to more than just financial instability.
+Although an immediate impact of unemployment is a lack of income, unemployment can lead to more than just financial instability.
 For some people, losing their job can be the start of a slippery slope that may eventually lead to addiction.
 The reason for this slippery slope may involve declining mental health as the unemployed individual is unable to find another job.
 In fact, there are believed to be several negative mental health effects of unemployment.

 Consequently, some people may struggle to cope with these symptoms constructively and may turn to drugs or alcohol.
 Over time, this coping behavior becomes habitual until they become dependent on these substances, and addiction develops.
 In many cases, these people need formal co-occurring disorder treatment to get help for both conditions.
 In other cases, addiction and job loss may work in the other direction.
 Those struggling with substance abuse will often prioritize drugs or alcohol over everything else in their lives, including their jobs.
 As a result, their work may suffer, and they could eventually be fired.
 If their addiction continues, they will be unlikely to hold a job anywhere.